wp-plugins/admin-menu-editor/readme.txt

 **Known Issues**

 * If you delete any of the default menus they will reappear after saving.
 This is by design.
-* You can't use arbitrary URLs as menu targets because WordPress will automatically strip off the "http:/".
+To get rid of a menu for good, either hide it or set it's access rights to a higher level.
 * A plugin's menu that is moved to a different submenu will not work unless you also include the parent file in the "File" field.
+For example, if the plugin's page was originally in the "Settings" menu and had the "File" field set to "my_plugin", you'll need to change it to "options-general.php?page=my_plugin" after moving it to a different menu.

 == Installation ==

-To do a new installation of the plugin, please follow these steps
+**Normal installation**

 1. Download the admin-menu-editor.zip file to your local machine.
-1. Unzip the file
+1. Unzip the file.
-1. Upload `admin-menu-editor` folder to the `/wp-content/plugins/` directory
+1. Upload the `admin-menu-editor` directory to your `/wp-content/plugins/` directory.
 1. Activate the plugin through the 'Plugins' menu in WordPress.

 That's it.
 You can access the the menu editor by going to *Settings -> Menu Editor*.
 The plugin will automatically load your current menu configuration the first time you run it.

-To upgrade your installation
+**WPMU/Multi-user installation**

+If you have a WPMU site, you can also install Admin Menu Editor as a global plugin.
+This will enable you to edit the Dashboard menu for all blogs and users at once.

+1. Download the admin-menu-editor.zip file to your local machine.
+1. Unzip the file.
+1. Upload the `admin-menu-editor` directory to your `/wp-content/mu-plugins/` directory.
-1. De-activate the plugin
+1. Move the `admin-menu-editor-mu.php` file from `admin-menu-editor` to `/wp-content/mu-plugins/`.

-1. Get and upload the new files (do steps 1. - 3. from "new installation" instructions)
-1. Reactivate the plugin.
-Your settings should have been retained from the previous version.
+*Note : It is currently not possible to install this plugin both as a normal plugin and as a mu-plugin on the same site.*

 == Changelog ==